gustavopinto/gustavopinto.github.com/codefather/_posts/2018-01-03-first-year-of-professoring.md

 In 2017 I published nine papers.
 However, six of them are short papers.
 I have to say that I was tempted to submitted that many short papers (some of them were very old stuff that I'd pay to not touch in the data anymore).
-Still, I am the first author of four papers (although two of them were the remaining unpublished parts of my phd).
-The other two papers pretty much reflect my lack of students: short papers and little depth.
+Still, I am the first author of four papers (although two of them are the remaining unpublished parts of my phd).
+The other two papers pretty much reflect my lack of students: short papers with little depth.
 Don't get me wrong.
 Short papers are
-good: the information is quickly and easily consumed.
+good: the information is quickly transmitted and easily consumed.
 However, publishing a lot of short papers is not a synonym of high quality research.
 I plan to do less of it in 2018.

 Finally, I reviewed 12 papers for four conferences.
 This is a low rate and I'd like to improve it.
 However, I'll only receive more invitations if I keep